Refined de Jonqui\`eres divisors and secant varieties on algebraic curves: Dimension theory of refined de Jonqui eres divisors

 We begin with an elementary argument which shows that Theorem \ref{thm:refineddjdim} holds for the canonical linear series $K_C$.
-We then prove that in fact $DJ_{\lambda,\mu,\nu}(C,K_C)$ is always of expected dimension by looking at it tangent space.
+We then prove that in fact $DJ_{\lambda,\mu,\nu}(C,K_C)$ is always of expected dimension by looking at its tangent space.

 Consider the special case of refined de Jonqui\`eres divisors corresponding to $l=K_C$, $\lambda=(d-d_2,d_2)$, $\mu=(0,r_2)$, and $\nu=(1,1)$, that is

 From Riemann-Roch we immediately obtain that $\dim |D_1| = g-d_2+r_2-1$.
 Thus, up to linear equivalence, we get that for each $D_2\in C^{r_2}_{d_2}$, there is a $(g-d_2+r_2-1)$-dimensional family of divisors $D_1$ such that $D_1+D_2=K_C$.
 Thus in this case we have